 2. Is vinegar/lemon an enzyme cleaner?

 No, both lemon and vinegar solutions are acidic cleaners that work by dissolving greasy, sticky, and similar soils from a surface and allowing water to wash them away.

 Yes, but it will not be as effective as commercial versions and you need to test them for different surfaces.
 Mix 2 cups of lemon peels and scraps.
 Add 4 cups of distilled water, ½ cup of brown sugar and 1 teaspoon of yeast and shake thoroughly.
 Strain into a spray can.

 4. Can I use detergent and enzyme cleaners together?

 No!
 The chemical makeup of these two cleaners is very different.
 The detergent will kill the bacteria in the enzymatic cleaner prematurely.
 Use one or the other, never both.
 The same applies to baking soda, lemon, vinegar, and other common household cleaners.

 Professional Eco-Friendly Cleaning Services

 Enzyme-based cleaners operate courtesy of living organisms, so they are a little technical to use.
-They are also the ultimate in powerful but eco-friendly cleaning, so if they fail to work, you might need to call in the professionals.
+They are also powerful eco-friendly cleaning, so if they fail to work, you should call in the professionals.

 At Make it Clean, we are experts in all forms of residential and commercial cleaning.
-We are expert handlers of enzymatic cleaners to ensure that you get the ultimate in effective and environmentally-friendly cleaning power.
+We are expert handlers of enzymatic cleaners to ensure that you get the ultimate effective and environmentally friendly cleaning power.